Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 -----------------------------------------------------

-- Independent proximal policy optimization is a natural extension of standard single-agent proximal policy optimization in multi-agent settings.
+- Independent proximal policy optimization (IPPO) is a natural extension of standard proximal policy optimization (PPO) in multi-agent settings.
-- The sampling/training pipeline is the same when we stand at the view of a single agent when comparing PPO and IPPO.
+- The sampling/training pipeline of IPPO is the same as PPO when we stand at the view of a single agent.
-- Agent architecture of IPPO consists of two modules: policy network and critic network.
+- Agent architecture of IPPO consists of two modules: ``policy`` and ``critic``.
 - IPPO applies to cooperative, competitive, and mixed task modes.

 Preliminary